Interface to NumPy¶

 _to_array(matrix, copy=True, dense=False)¶

-Converts a Psi4 Matrix or Vector to a numpy array.
-Either copies the data or simply consturcts a view.
+Converts a Psi4 Matrix or Vector to a NumPy array.
+Either copies the data or simply constructs a view.

 This is a generalized function to convert a Psi4 object to a NumPy array